Support Services for Bilateral Labour Market Cooperation in the Danube Region 2025-2029

 ACTIVITIES/MILESTONES

-In 2025: Evaluation of the Employment Strategy of Montenegro in the form of a policy document review, assessing the status quo of the Employment Strategy of Montenegro.
+• In 2025: Evaluation of the National Employment Strategy of Montenegro 2020-2025 in the form of a policy document review for the Ministry of Labour and Social Dialogue of Montenegro (assessment of its status quo)

 The European Centre for Social Welfare Policy and Research supports the Sustainable Development Goals